Women’s Retreat: Shibari & Wilderness

 Optional private Shibari sessions—time-slots limited

-• There is a four person minimum requirement for this trip
+There is an eight person minimum requirement for this trip

 If a trip does not reach the minimum number of guests, you may choose to transfer to another trip, be refunded your payments in full, or you may have the choice to pay a supplemental fee to run the trip with fewer guests.